h-o-w-a-r-d/AI_Story_Game/README.md

 *   **Supports Multiple AIs**: Supports all OpenAI-compatible APIs, including mainstream models like GPT-4, Claude, and Gemini, allowing you to freely choose the strongest model.
 *   **Local Deployment**: Can be downloaded and run locally, giving you full control over your data and privacy.
 *   **Completely Free**: All features are completely free and open, no registration required, no hidden fees.
+*   **Consistent Scene**: Contextual consistency will not be lost due to the LLM's forgetting.

 ## 🚀 Quick Start